 If you only have time for one part of the hike go to Sunset Lookout and ogle the views.
 You’ll still need to knock off somewhere in order of 36 switchbacks to reach the turnoff, 2.9 km and 420 m up from the trailhead.
 From the signed junction, take off through sub-alpine forest climbing another 183 m over 1.6 km.
 You’ll pop out at an opening beside the footings of an abandoned fire tower – with gorgeous views up and down of the North Saskatchewan River Valley.

-Taylor and O’Brien Lakes (save for larch season)
+Taylor and O’Brien Lakes hike (save for larch season)

-The hike to the lake is primarily a forest walk.
+The hike to Taylor Lake is primarily a forest walk.
 The grade moderates from gentle to steep, climbing 595 m over the 6.3 km to reach the hanging valley lake.
-A worthwhile side trip during larch season is to continue 1.8 km to O’Brien Lake.
+A worthwhile side trip during larch season is to continue 1.8 km one way hike to O’Brien Lake.
 I think the larch display is equal or even better than what you get at Taylor Lake.

 The Lake Agnes Trail from Lake Louise to the Lake Agnes Tea House is one of the most popular ones in the park.
 It starts beside Lake Louise and climbs steadily via switchbacks to reach Mirror Lake at 2.6 km.
 If you look up from Mirror Lake you can see the Lake Agnes Teahouse.
 You can reach the teahouse two ways – by going left- which is the shorter route or right from Mirror Lake.
 The trail is well signed.

-The trail is not a hard but it is a long on at 8.5 km one way with 880 m of elevation gain.
+The trail is not a hard but it is a long one at 8.5 km one way.
 If you had arranged a car shuttle or are prepared to take a ROAM bus and walk back to your car at the Cave and Basin parking lot, then you could buy a one-way ticket and take the gondola down.

 Note: The hike is closed in the short term for some construction work so check the trail report for a reopening date.

 The Plain of Six Glaciers hike takes you to a tea house set back in the woods above Lake Louise.
-It’s what I would consider an easy 13.8 km round trip hike with an elevation gain of just 380 m.
-As a perennial favourite, it invites crowds, bit it should still be on your must hike list, especially in shoulder season when people are fewer.
+It’s what I would consider an easy 13.8 km round trip hike as you mostly gain elevation gradually.
+As a perennial favourite, it invites crowds, but it should still be on your Banff hike must do list, especially in shoulder season when there are fewer people.